 My second choice?
 Silestone Lagoon quartz.
 It’s gorgeous.

 Loved it in the showroom and online, and even staring at the sample on the passenger seat next to me the whole drive home.

 I do love you, Lagoon.

 Back at home in our kitchen with limited natural light

-Narrow it down to 2 or 3 white quartz options.
+Narrow Down Quartz Options to 2 or 3